Oxeus/InfoSorter/docs/README.md

 # InfoSorter
-A university assignment created to learn about LLL.
+A university assignment created to learn about Hash Tables.